 Location of user-defined keymaps

-You can use these files to share your custom keymaps with team members.
-To export your keymap, copy the corresponding file, and then import it by placing it in the keymaps directory on another PyCharm installation.
+You can share your custom keymaps with team members or between your IDE instances.
+Copy the corresponding keymap file and put it in the keymaps directory on another PyCharm installation.
 Then select the copied keymap on the Keymap settings page.

 Conflicts with global OS shortcuts